3meters/tipe/Readme.md

 ## Why tipe?

-Figuring out the type of any Javascript variable is difficult frought with ambiguity.
+Figuring out the type of any Javascript variable is frought with ambiguity.
 Javasript's native typeof is famously broken.
 Many folks turn to the excellent is library for help: https://github.com/enricomarino/is.

 Not content with is?
 You should probably write your own type checker.

-Still not content?
+The tipe module is our take on the problem.
+We use it in production.

 ## Install with nodejs
 ```js
     npm install tipe